arangodb/docs/oasis/deployments.md

    To learn more or request help from the Oasis support team, click **Help** in the top right corner of the **Private Endpoint** section.
    {% endhint %}
-9. Oasis will configure a Private Endpoint Service.
+9. Oasis will configure a private endpoint service.
 As soon as this is available, you can use it in the AWS portal to create an interface endpoint to connect to your endpoint service.
 For more details, see [How to connect to an endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html#share-endpoint-service){:target="_blank"}.